LikhithaShettyU/Self-Intro-Creator/README.md

 Both (B): Performs both actions (copying to clipboard and saving to file).

 Dependencies
-pyperclip library (for copying to clipboard)
+pyperclip library (for copying to clipboard).
 PyCharm (optional) - Integrated Development Environment (IDE) for Python development.